 DUTIES AND RESPONSIBILITIES

-- Manage daily operations of the Animal Care Outreach Section, including staff supervision, hiring, training, task assignment, performance evaluation, and disciplinary actions as needed.
+- Manage daily operations, including staff supervision, hiring, training, task assignment, performance evaluation, and disciplinary actions as needed.

-- Lead recruitment, training, and engagement efforts for the foster care program; track and analyze data related to animal placement and program success.
+- Lead recruitment, training, and engagement efforts; track and analyze data related to departmental success.

 - Develop and implement comprehensive communication and education strategies to support departmental goals using advertising, multimedia, print, video, and in-person programming.

-- Build and maintain relationships with schools, businesses, and community organizations to support education, volunteerism, and foster engagement.
+- Build and maintain relationships with businesses, and community organizations to support education, volunteerism, and engagement.

 - Create monthly reports to evaluate outreach program performance, monitor progress toward goals, and recommend improvements.